eliseshaffer/darklight.nvim/README.md

 modes by letting you supply callback functions to call when switching.
-This mode is most useful if you use a theme that provides its own switching functionality or if you need to set multiple themes(e.g. if you use airline and need to set the airline theme as well.
+This mode is most useful if you use a theme that provides its own switching functionality or if you need to set multiple themes(e.g. if you use a statusline plugin that manages its own themes and need to set that as well.)

 In this mode `light_mode_callback` and `dark_mode_callback` are REQUIRED.